Yule Brook College: Overview

 The college was initially established in 1978 as Maddington Senior High School, and renamed as Yule Brook College in 2000.
-It caters for students from Year 7 to Year 10.
+It caters for students from Year 7 to Year 12.

 The school's creation was a result of government restructuring education facilities in the south east metropolitan corridor.
 Two new middle schools, Yule Brook and Cannington Community College, were opened in 2000 and 2001 respectively.
 A new senior campus, Sevenoaks Senior College for Year 11 and 12 was also opened in the old Cannington Senior High School site.
+As for 2023 Yule brook college has become a senior high school as adding year 11 and 12.

 Enrolments at the school have been reasonably stable with around 250 students when Year 7 started intake at the school in 2015.
 Yule Brook College uses the Big Picture Education design, which focuses on "one student at a time".